guardian/frontend/docs/embeds.md

 Embeds MUST be usable at 320px viewport and upwards.

-Embeds MUST be usable within 3 seconds (TODO - what is fair here?) after the page has rendered on a 3g network.
+Embeds MUST be usable within 3 seconds on a 3g network after the page has rendered, or provide some indication of loading progress.

 The embedded content SHOULD show evidence of being able to respond to the varying network speeds of users accessing our website, offline